Joseph E. Chipperfield (1912-1976)

 ILLUSTRATED BY G. GIFFORD AMBLER

-Reprinted in paperback as DARK FURY by Armada and later under full title by Beaver.
+Reprinted in paperback under full title by Beaver.

 SUMMARY: The stallion Dark Fury escapes his humiliating life as a circus performer and sets off across the desert to his wild homeland.